RickStrahl/Westwind.plUploadHandler/readme.md

 folder read/write/create access for the user account the IIS Application Pool is running under.
 You can find this account in the your site/virtual's Application Pool's Advanced settings.

+### Installation from NuGet
+You can easily install this component from NuGet using the Package Manager Console or the interactive NuGet manager in Visual Studio..

+PM> install-package Westwind.plUploadHandler

+The package installs the handler assembly and default plUpload scripts in the scripts/plUpload folder.
+All you have to do to use the component then is to reference the scripts in your upload page and configure the client component and server handler as described below.

 ###How to implement a plUpload Image Uploader Example###
 If you want the long version of this example, go check the blog post -